10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 • 10 best things to do in Napier port and the best Napier shore excursions

-Napier Port Guide
+Napier Cruise Port

 The downtown is located around 1 km/0.6 mile from the pier, and there are free shuttle bus services offered to drop cruise passengers off right by the entrance to downtown.
+Taxis are available at the shuttle bus drop-off point and may be available on the pier based on the request (prior reservation required).

 Internet/free wi-fi in Napier is available, however, it’s very limited.
 You may be able to find it in public libraries or certain pubs/restaurants for an extra charge.

-Napier cruise schedules
+Napier cruise terminal

+• Napier is a very small town with only a couple of main streets.
 Near the shuttle bus drop-off point, there is a spectacular long beach without facilities backed by a beautiful waterfront promenade, and the popular Marine Parade where you’ll find a few streets with a multitude of shops, restaurants, bars, museums, event places, monuments and landmarks.
-You can climb Bluff Hill Lookout for breathtaking views of the harbour and the city, check out the Ocean viewing platform, or the famous Pania of the Reef statue.

 Napier downtown cars